sst/sst/www/docs/what-is-sst.md

 });
 ```

-You also supports write typesafe migrations.
+You can also write typesafe migrations.

 ```ts
 export async function up(db) {